 As far as corn goes use the best corn on the cob you can find or the best frozen corn (skip the canned stuff).

 When I made the dish for this post I was able to use Wild Violet sweet corn I found at my local Kroger store.
 Yes this is actually a sweet corn that is white corn dotted with violet colored kernels.
 It's sweet and you can taste the difference.

-Flat Iron Pepper Company makes the superior pepper flakes that come in a wide variety of flavors.
-I can’t say enough about how good they are.
+Chili powder (or chipotle powder) is what is commonly used for elote.
+But I really love using the pepper flakes from the Flat Iron Pepper Company Their flakes are high quality and come in a wide variety of bold flavors.
+I can't say enough about how good they are.

 For a Mexican corn dish, you gotta have a Mexican cheese.
 Cotija is perfect for this.
 Some call it the Mexican version of Parmesan.
 It crumbles up nicely and has a flavor that is somewhat similar to parm.
 Seek it out, it will make this dish.